akulk314/reactive-stock-trading/README.md

 - common: Model classes shared by the microservices.

-- orderservice: Allows users to place orders consisting of a ticker, a minPrice and a maxPrice.
+- orderservice: Microservice exposing a REST API to perform CRUD operations on orders consisting (primarily) of a ticker, a minPrice and a maxPrice.

-- quoteservice: Generate quotes containing a ticker and a price
+- quoteservice: Microservice exposing a REST API to perform a GET/DELETE on quotes consisting (primarily) of a ticker and a price.

 - tradeservice: Periodically fetch OPEN orders, and search for a quote whose price is in the order's price range.
 Fill the order if one is found, otherwise move it to the end